 We would run both studies at the same time and test the samples for the first study after 29 days.
 If we find there are defects associated with the temperature being too hot, we will continue with the longer study.
 If we tested them and there were not unrealistic defects, we could end the 40-day study and use the data from the 29-day long study!

 Anxious about your product timeline?
 Don’t sweat it!
 PCL will help you speed your medical device to market!
+Learn more about our services and testing methods.

 *29-57 days = 1 year.
 This increases as your RT shelf life increases.